philthephatman/awesome-hacking-lists/udpsec.md

 ## C# #

+- [WSSAT](https://github.com/YalcinYolalan/WSSAT) - WEB SERVICE SECURITY ASSESSMENT TOOL
+- [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from.
 - [SimpleDnsCrypt](https://github.com/bitbeans/SimpleDnsCrypt) - A simple management tool for dnscrypt-proxy
 - [Destroy-Windows-10-Spying](https://github.com/Nummer/Destroy-Windows-10-Spying) - Destroy Windows Spying tool
 - [PenCrawLer](https://github.com/TheM4hd1/PenCrawLer) - An Advanced Web Crawler and DirBuster